mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 **Practicalities and Challenges**

+_Journal data formats_

+- Book Journal pages
+- Digital journal entries directly in response to teaching sessions
+- Other subject specific journal notes.

+_game data_

-The process of keeping data online and available is tricky.
+The process of keeping game data created within  online and available is tricky.

-For example some Thimble projects from P1 were lost when the project was discontinued.
+However, as files were HTML, js and css.
+Offline archives were created for later use.
+Helpful in case of Thimble as the project was discontinued.

+As of the time of writing Glitch.com, the replacement remains.
+A selection of games created remain here [gg].

+Projects created in piskel were lost, but exported data remains.

 **Types of input by Participants**